mlcommons/croissant/docs/croissant-spec.md

 # Croissant Dataset Format

-- version: 0.1
+- Version: 0.1
-- status: Early draft
+- Status: Early draft

-Edited collaboratively by members of the ML Datasets format working group.
+- Edited collaboratively by members of the ML Datasets format working group.

-This is the draft specification of Croissant, a format for ML datasets.
-Croissant is based on the `schema.org`, and builds on its `Dataset` vocabulary.
-The Croissant format is defined under a separate namespace, although some parts of if may make sense to integrate into `schema.org` down the line.
+This is the draft specification of `Croissant`, a format for ML datasets. `Croissant` is based on [schema.org](https://schema.org), and builds on its [Dataset](https://schema.org/dataset) vocabulary.
+The `Croissant` format is defined under a separate namespace, although some parts of if may make sense to integrate into `schema.org` down the line.

-The main components of the Croissant format are:
+The main components of the `Croissant` format are:

 - **Resource description**: The contents of a dataset as individual files (`FileObject`) and/or sets of files (`FileSet`).